Our research is editorially independent but we may earn a commission for purchases made through our links.

-Located in the heart of the Texas Hill Country near its big city counterparts Austin and San Antonio, Fredericksburg boasts a pleasant, small town ambiance with plenty of activities to fill up your weekend itinerary.
+Located in the heart of the Texas Hill Country near its big-city counterparts Austin and San Antonio, Fredericksburg boasts a pleasant, small-town ambiance with plenty of things to do to fill up your weekend itinerary.
 The city has a unique German heritage and offers attractions for those interested in the area’s history, from a working farmhouse from the 1900s to the National Museum of the Pacific War.
 The city of Fredericksburg is known for its award-winning wineries, in addition to the charming array of shops and cafes that line its Main Street.
 Shopping is a favorite pastime in this town, where antiques, home decor, and jewelry make the perfect souvenir.
 Outdoor enthusiasts will delight in the pink granite dome landscapes at Enchanted Rock, where a short hike offers rewarding views.

 A perfect town to relax and unwind, Jefferson is nestled in the heart of the Piney Woods region of Texas.
 Steeped rich in history, visitors can explore over 70 historic landmarks in Jefferson, from well-preserved homes to notable museums.
 Take a carriage ride through the charming streets past the quaint bed and breakfast accommodations and historic churches that line the city, go on a leisurely cruise along the Big Cypress Bayou or visit the Jefferson Historical Society Museum.
 Life moves a bit slower here than the big city, so it’s easy to appreciate its beautiful outdoor areas.
 Visitors looking for a day soaking in natural landscapes should head to the 17,000-acre Lake O’ The Pines just west of the city, or drive east to find plenty of opportunities to fish, canoe and hike at Caddo Lake.